prince1823/colab91-ap-agent/API_DOCUMENTATION.md

 }
 ```

+**What Happens:**
+- For **supplier_rule** actions:
+  - Category A: Creates/updates entry in `supplier_direct_mappings` table
+  - Category B: Creates/updates entry in `supplier_taxonomy_constraints` table
+  - Rule is immediately active and will be used by classification pipeline for future transactions
+- For **transaction_rule** actions: Creates entry in `transaction_rules` table
+- For **company_context** and **taxonomy_description** actions: Updates YAML files
+- Updates specified rows in CSV with corrected classification
+- Sets feedback status to "applied"

 **Example:**
 ```bash
 curl -X POST "http://localhost:8000/api/v1/feedback/1/apply" \
   -H "Content-Type: application/json" \
   -d '{"row_indices": [42, 87, 133]}'
 ```

+**Note:** For supplier rules, the rule is created in the database and will affect future classifications even if you don't apply bulk corrections to existing rows.

 ---